 – Those who directly visit Phu Quoc Island without a visa for up to 30 days.
 Foreigners and Vietnamese nationals bearing foreign passports who enter Vietnam through an international border gate and then travel to Phu Quoc Island and stay in Phu Quoc less than 30 days will also be granted Vietnam visa exemption.
 After arriving in Phu Quoc Island, if visitors want to travel to other localities or stay in the island for more than 15 days, the immigration department will be responsible for issuing visas right on the spot.

-However, if you are staying somewhere like a private home or an alternate accommodation, the owner of the house will know how to arrange it with local police station and they are all very supportive.
+If you are staying somewhere like a private home or an alternate accommodation, the owner of the house will know how to arrange the visa with immigration.

 4. Local Currency VND